VictorTagayun/NUCLEO-G474RE_DAC-DMA_ADC_DAC-OUT/readme.md

-# 2 Freq generator by DAC3-DMA triggered TIM6 or EXTI by HRTIM TimE Output.
-This DAC3 output is fed to ADC while HRTIM Master will trigger ADC by Regular and Injected conversion.
-When ADC Interrupt happens after conversion, data are send to DAC4.
+# From DAC-DMA to ADC to DAC out

+Different strategies from DAC-DMA to ADC to DAC out

 Almost same as (https://github.com/VictorTagayun/NUCLEO-G474RE_DAC_DMA_LL-HAL_TIM6_HRTIM)[https://github.com/VictorTagayun/NUCLEO-G474RE_DAC_DMA_LL-HAL_TIM6_HRTIM] for the 2 Freq generator by DAC-DMA but will output the ADC data to DAC by ADC IT